Synology RT1900ac WiFi router: Pros and Cons

 File server | yes |

-USB ports can offer additional functionality depending on the router's capabilities.
 The USB 3 ports provide a fast interface for external storage with data transfer rates of up to 4.8 Gbps.
-You can attach a compatible USB printer to the Synology RT1900ac device.
-USB print servers allow you to connect a USB printer to your network, making it accessible to multiple devices.
-This eliminates the need for each device to have a direct USB connection to the printer.
-It has built-in NAS functionality.
+USB print servers let you connect a USB printer to your network.
+This makes it accessible to many devices.
 You can connect external storage devices such as USB flash drives or USB hard drives to your router.
-This allows you to share files, documents, photos, and media across devices on your network.
-It can be convenient for accessing and sharing files without the need for separate file servers or cloud storage.

 Features